Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Experiments

+\textbf{Environment Settings.} SMAC \citep{SMAC} is a benchmark designed for the evaluation of cooperative MARL algorithms \citep{grid,efficient}.
+It provides an interface for RL agents to interact with StarCraft II.
+In our experiments, only ally units are considered to be MARL agents.
+The environment is partially observable and each agent has a sight range.
+Only specific attributes of units in sight range are observable.
+And agents is accessible to the terrain features surrounding them.
+In addition, the last actions of ally units in sight range are also observable.
+The state includes information about all units on the map and it is only available in centralised training.

-StarCraft II is a Real Time Strategy(RTS) game.
-And SMAC is a popular benchmark for cooperative MARL algorithms which provides an interface for RL agents to interact with StarCraft II, getting rewards, observations and sending actions.
-In our experiments, we consider different types of tasks of battle games involving both mixed and single type of agents.
-Specifically, our experiments are carried out on 8 tasks of different difficulty level, as shown in table 1.
-In, homogeneous tasks, agents are of the same type.
-In symmetric battle scenarios, each army are composed of the same units, agents need to learn to focus fire without overkill.
-The asymmetric scenarios are more challenging because the enemy army always outnumbers allied army by one or more units.
-In micro-trick tasks, agents' are required a higher-level of cooperation and a specific micromanagement trick to defeat the enemy, which is the most difficult.
+We consider different types of tasks involving both mixed and single type of agents.
+Specifically, our experiments are carried out on 8 tasks of different difficulty level, and the detail information is given in appendix IV.
+In homogeneous tasks, agents are of the same type.
+In symmetric scenarios, each army is composed of the same units, while the enemy army always outnumbers allied army in asymmetric scenarios.
+In micro-trick tasks, a higher-level of cooperation and specific micromanagement tricks is required to defeat the enemy.